samba2/openui5_course/notes.md

 Snippets
 --------
+- ComponentContainer
+  - can be Fiori Launhpad or
+  - index.html
-- ComponentContainer in index.html > searches for a file "Container.js" in the root
+  - searches for a file "Container.js" in the root of app
 - manifest.json
   - "App Descriptor"
-  - sap.app namespace: infos for Fior Lauchpad (FLP)
+  - sap.app namespace: infos for Fiori Lauchpad (FLP)
   - sap.ui namespace: supported device types by the app
   - sap.ui5 namespace:
     - added UI5 specific config parameters